Class of 2016 Ushers in New Graduation Requirements

 The district issues diplomas, certificates and letters of recognition based on the following criteria:

-Diploma: Awarded to students who complete the district Course of Study with at least a 2.0 grade point average, present a senior exhibition and pass the California High School Exit Examination (CAHSEE).
+Diploma: Awarded to students who complete the district Course of Study with at least a 2.0 grade point average and pass the California High School Exit Examination (CAHSEE).

 Diploma with Academic Distinction: Awarded to students who complete all general requirements for a diploma with a weighted GPA of 3.5 or higher in grades 10, 11, and the first semester of grade 12 or to students who in grades 10 through 12 complete 14 semester credits in designated, academically rigorous coursework specified in Administrative Procedure 4772 .
 Note: This procedure will be revised for the Class of 2016 and beyond.

 Certificates of Completion are presented to non-diploma-bound students receiving special education services who meet all the goals and objectives specified in their Individualized Education Programs (IEP).
 A Certificate of Completion is issued at the completion of the student’s prescribed educational program.
 Students receiving Certificates of Completion are eligible to participate in commencement exercises.